-C. The 2014-2015 IEP is reasonably calculated for the Student to make meaningful educational progress in the least restrictive environment.
+C. The 2014-2015 IEP was reasonably calculated to enable the Student to make progress appropriate in light of her circumstances in the least restrictive environment.

 The Parents contend that the IEP developed by MCPS for 2014-2015 was deficient.
 The Parents do not dispute that MCPS held extensive meetings, starting in January 2014, to develop the Student's fourth grade IEP.
 There is also no genuine dispute that the parties reached a critical juncture in the development of the IEP on February 3, 2014.
 As of that date, the Parents were in agreement with all aspects of the draft IEP except for the way that the hours of special education were broken up between the general education and special education settings.
 Ms. XXXX's testimony was clear on this point.
 Tr. at 483-88.
+This agreement was the result of an open, deliberative process in which the Parents and their representatives participated.